CodeYourFuture/immersive-go-course/projects/kafka-cron/README.md

 * How can you resize your service, i.e. change the number of running instances (pods)?
 * How can you remove one instance of your service (a single pod)?
 * How can you see the logs for your service?
+* How can you see the log of Kubernetes' management operations?

 ### Dealing with long-running jobs and load (challenging)